10 Bluetooth Speakers So Flat and Small They Can Fit in Your Pocket

 For those who need a rugged Bluetooth speaker that can take some hard hits, the Bose Soudlink Micro is a good fit.
 In fact, with features such as an integrated strap for clipping onto bags and other objects and its hard rubber exterior, this speaker is made to take abuse.
 It’s not the flashiest speaker on the market, neither is it the cheapest, but it’s rugged and can take a beating, so it will last a very long time.
 Moreover, it’s waterproof and offers strong audio performance for its small size.
 All in all, the Bose Soundlink Micro is probably the best pocket speaker on the market at the moment.

+Ok, the Soundcore is not the thinnest Bluetooth speaker, but its flat enough for most people.
+Moreover, it is a powerhouse speaker which is great for those looking for big sound in a fairly flat Bluetooth speaker.
 The SoundCore is one of those speakers that looks deceptive in the pictures of it.
 You see, Anker speakers may appear bigger than they actually are.
 The SoundCore looks practically shelf-worthy, but it is actually not much larger than your average flashlight (though probably just as weighty).
-Despite the small package, the SoundCore can fill a whole house with perfect clear sound without much effort, although it does want for some better bass.
+Despite the small package, the SoundCore can fill a whole house with perfectly clear sound without much effort, although it does want for some better bass.
 However, instead of bass, that weight is added on by a 24-hour battery life and a 64 feet Bluetooth range which is superior to almost every other Bluetooth speaker product of its size.

 Like the aforementioned SoundCore, the Rover Beats looks so much larger than it actually is.
 At just over two inches in height, width, and diameter, this is truly a tiny rolly-polly little thing, but it can bring the pain when it comes to sound.
 Its CSR 4.0 chipset provides the power and bass of Bluetooth speakers twice its size while it still features the standard eight hours of battery life.
 The nicest feature is that this is not just a Bluetooth speaker.
 It also has an audio jack and 33 feet of Bluetooth connectivity to give it optimum compatibility with a wide range of devices.